BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 ### Proof Generation

 This operation creates a BBS proof, which is a zero-knowledge, proof-of-knowledge, of a BBS signature, while optionally disclosing any subset of the signed messages.
-Note that in contrast to the `ProofGen` operation of [@!I-D.irtf-cfrg-bbs-signatures] (see [Section 3.5.3](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html#name-proof-generation-proofgen)), the `ProofGen` operation defined in this section accepts 2 different lists of messages and disclosed indexes, one for the messages known to the Signer (`messages`) and the corresponding disclosed indexes (`disclosed_indexes`) and one for the messages committed by the Prover (`committed_messages`) and the corresponding disclosed indexes (`disclosed_commitment_indexes`).
+Note that in contrast to the `ProofGen` operation of [@!I-D.irtf-cfrg-bbs-signatures] (see [Section 3.5.3](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html#name-proof-generation-proofgen)), the `ProofGen` operation defined in this section accepts two different lists of messages and disclosed indexes, one for the messages known to the Signer (`messages`) and the corresponding disclosed indexes (`disclosed_indexes`) and one for the messages committed by the Prover (`committed_messages`) and the corresponding disclosed indexes (`disclosed_commitment_indexes`).

 Furthermore, the operation also expects the `secret_prover_blind` (as returned from the `Commit` operation defined in (#commitment-computation)) and `signer_blind` (as inputted in the `BlindSign` operation defined in (#blind-signature-generation)) values.
 If the BBS signature is generated using a commitment value, then the `secret_prover_blind` returned by the `Commit` operation used to generate the commitment should be provided to the `ProofGen` operation (otherwise the resulting proof will be invalid).